 Where to go from here?
-You can stay and experiment more with your Tour brain, begin reviewing sections of interest throughout this guide, open the Quick-Start brain, or dive into creating your own brain.
+You can stay and experiment more with your Tour brain, begin reviewing sections of interest throughout this guide, open the Quick-Start brain (click on Help and select Open a Quick-Start Brain...), or dive into creating your own brain.
 You may want to glance at some of the example brains at https://thebrain.com/apps for more ideas-but you probably already have plenty of your own!